2023 AMC 10A Problems

 Solution:

-A number can only have a divisor divisible by when so Write with Here so and the divisors that are multiples of are exactly the numbers That makes the chance for each such Averaging over all starting numbers, the probability is Therefore, the answer is B.
+A number can only have a divisor divisible by when is divisible by so Write with Here is not a multiple of so and the divisors that are multiples of are exactly the numbers That makes the chance for each such Averaging over all starting numbers, the probability is Therefore, the answer is B.

 15.